 A quick e-mail to GDHQ and Andy confirmed I could cut this bit off without compromising anything… Phew!

-So with this excess GRP out of the way, I could start again.
+So with this excess GRP out of the way, I could continue.

 Centred up the steering column for it to be in-line with me, then I jiggled about in the seat a bit for it to find its natural position.
 Pedals felt good and I had good spacings between the clutch, brake and accelerator; and after my sitting and jiggling session, I concluded I had a good pedal/leg angle and a comfortable steering wheel position, i.e., with my elbow just resting on the tunnel I had a good (natural) angle for my arm to get to the gear stick, and I had a comfortable grip on the wheel… It was essential that everything [ergonomically] felt good.